crane-strategy/election-blockchain/README.md

 # election-blockchain
-Develop white paper on how to use blockchain to modernize local, state, and federal elections.
+Collaborate on using blockchain to modernize local, state, and federal elections.